dkihe/dkihe.github.io/essays/questions.md

   <img class="ui image" src="../images/smartq.png">
 </div>

 In this example the user asked their question and gives a very detailed description of their problem.
-Their description includes what they are trying to acheive and their current code.
-They also show what they have tried before and what happened when they tried it.
-This question was viewed over 97,000 times and gained many favorites and votes.
-This question most likely helped many with the same problem.
+Their description includes what they are trying to acheive as well as their current code.
+The user also shows that they had made an effort to fix their problem before asking the question.
+This question was viewed over 97,000 times and gained many favorites and votes, which shows that it most likely helped many with the same problem.

 <a href='https://stackoverflow.com/questions/1305853/how-can-i-make-my-match-non-greedy-in-vim'>Link to the question</a>